This post may contain affiliate links. Please see my disclosure policy for details.

 You’ll be given a rod with the sausage on the end and then you can sit around the fire and roast it until you’re ready to chow down.

 It’s the perfect activity if you’re with friends as you can all sit around and exchange stories while cooking them.
 Just like you would if you were camping!

-In the summer season, from June to October, Cafe Regatta now have a new offering with their Superegatta.
+In the summer season, from June to October, Cafe Regatta now has a new offering with their Superegatta.

-As the café is next to the sea, they have a whole range of water sport activities you can get involved with.
+As the café is next to the sea, they have a whole range of water sports activities you can get involved with.

-Prices start from around 15 Euros for an hours paddle boarding!
+Prices start from around 15 Euros for an hours of paddle boarding!
 Click here for more details.

 Places to visit near Café Regatta Helsinki